borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 `{hostname}-{now:%Y-%m-%dT%H:%M:%S.%f}`, meaning your system hostname plus a timestamp in a particular format.

-<span class="minilink minilink-addedin">With Borg version 2.x</span>The default
+<span class="minilink minilink-addedin">New in borgmatic version 1.9.0 with
-is just `{hostname}`, as Borg 2 does not require unique archive names; identical archive names form a common "series" that can be targeted together.
+Borg version 2.x</span>The default is just `{hostname}`, as Borg 2 does not require unique archive names; identical archive names form a common "series" that can be targeted together.

 ### Archive filtering